rpatra98/dailydoseprep/docs/APPLICATION_SPECIFICATION.md

 - Can create and manage answers
 - Cannot create other users
 - Cannot access admin features
+- Has a dedicated dashboard upon login

 ### 3. STUDENT
 - Can sign up through regular registration
 - Can view and attempt questions
 - Can track their progress
 - Cannot create or modify content
+- Selects primary subject of interest
+- Receives daily sets of practice questions

 ## Exam Categories
 The platform supports preparation for various competitive exams in India: